splitio/angular-sdk-examples/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.

-The goal of this project is to show one way to to set up split in Angular.
+The goal of this project is to show one way to set up the Split SDK in Angular.

 ## Getting started
+_Optional:_ If `nvm` is locally installed, run `nvm i` to set the required Node version.
 - `npm install`
 - `npm install -g @angular/cli`
 - `ng serve` will start a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.